-Of course, one of my most memorable stops in Rome was the Piazza San Pietro and with it, the Basilica, and Vatican City.
+One of my most memorable stops in Rome was of course the Piazza San Pietro and with it, the Basilica, and Vatican City.

-This huge square was laid in 1657 and holds the 400,000 worshippers and visitors who crowd this vast area in times of celebrations.
+This huge square was laid in 1657 and holds the 400,000 worshippers and visitors who crowd this vast area in times of celebration.

 There is a colonnade with columns and 140 statues of saints on each side of the piazza.
 They seem to frame the square.